liquid-collective/liquid-collective-protocol/natspec/state/operatorsRegistry/CurrentValidatorExitsDemand.md

 > CurrentValidatorExitsDemand Storage

-This value controls the current demand for exits that still need to be triggeredin order to notify the operatorsUtility to manage the CurrentValidatorExitsDemand in storage
+This value controls the current demand for exits that still need to be triggered in order to notify the operatorsUtility to manage the CurrentValidatorExitsDemand in storage